tasmota/docs/docs/PIR-Motion-Sensors.md

 ```
 With this it will stay ON for 30 seconds then send OFF message and the timer restarts every time there's an ON trigger.

+Another configuration option is to change Switchmode to 14 with Pulsetime of 130 (30 seconds on every time the AM312 is triggered)

 Another use case as a [hand wave switch](Project-AM312-and-Sonoff-R2).

 ## HC-SR501